waded/xbox-cec/README.md

 - an HDMI cable connected to receiver or TV

 The IR receiver must be located so it can receive IR blasts from the Xbox.
-For the original Xbox One model you may need an IR extension cable, but newer models have an IR emitter in the front panel.
+For older Xbox One models you may need an IR extension cable, but newer models have an IR emitter in the front panel.
 See the
 [Xbox support article about IR extension](https://beta.support.xbox.com/help/hardware-network/oneguide-live-tv/use-external-ir-with-xbox-one).